Brothers Point, also known as Rubha nam Brathairean, is a beautiful place to visit on the Isle of Skye.

 The views of the peninsula are stunning.
 And because very few people know about this gem, you just may have it all to yourself.

-If you are traveling to the Isle of Skye, put Rubha nam Brathairean at the top of your list!
+If you are traveling to the Isle of Skye, put Brothers Point at the top of your list!
+In this guide, we share with you everything you need to know to visit Brothers Point and have a great experience.

-Before traveling to Scotland, we did some research on the best places to visit on the Isle of Skye.
-Rubha nam Brathairean never made the list, whether we were reading a popular travel guide or other travel bloggers’ must-see lists.
-I only learned about it on the Walk Highlands website (which is an awesome tool for discovering and planning out hikes in Scotland).
-So, I added Rubha nam Brathairean to our list of places to visit on the Isle of Skye.
+Before traveling to Scotland in summer 2016, we did some research on the best places to visit on the Isle of Skye.
+I learned about it on the Walk Highlands website (which is an awesome tool for discovering and planning out hikes in Scotland).
+So, I added Brothers Point to our list of places to visit on the Isle of Skye.

 Honestly, we were not expecting much.